digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 cd container-blueprints/create-doks-with-terraform-flux
 ```

+The repository includes the following configuration files:

+- `backend.tf.sample`:

+- `data.tf`:

+- `main.tf`:

+- `provider.tf`:

+- `terraform.tfvars.sample`:

+- `variables.tf`:

+- `version.tf`:

 ## Step 2 - Bootstrapping DOKS and Flux

 The bootstrap process creates a DOKS cluster and provisions Flux using Terraform.
 First, you're going to initialize the Terraform backend.
-Next, a Terraform plan will be created for infrastructure inspection and then applied in order to create all the required resources.
+Next, you will create a Terraform plan for infrastructure inspection and then apply it in order to create all the required resources.
 After it finishes, you should have a fully functional DOKS cluster with Flux CD deployed and running.
 Follow these steps to bootstrap DOKS and Flux:

 1. Rename the provided `backend.tf.sample` file from the sample repository to `backend.tf`.
-Edit the file and replace the `<>` placeholders with your bucket and state file name.
+Edit the file and replace the placeholders with your bucket and name of the Terraform state file you want to create.

+We highly recommend using a [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file.
+As long as the space is private, your sensitive data is secure.
+The data is also backed up and you can perform collaborative work using your Space.

 ```text
 # Store the state file using a DO Spaces bucket